Job profile

 • Confidence and self-belief

-• The ability to make contacts and promote current work.
+• The ability to build contacts and promote your current work.

 Work experience